-One of the important criteria for assessing the operation of stormwater systems is the annual number of storm overflows, which is confirmed by foreign guidelines (US EPA, 1995; Zabel et al., 2001; ÖWAV, 2003).
-The physics of the phenomenon is complex and depends on the dynamics of rainfall, the changes in rainfall over time and the characteristics of urban catchment areas with storm overflows.
-Currently, the annual number of overflows in the catchment areas can be assessed based on long-term observations of their operation (Price, 2008; Andrés-Doménech et al., 2010; Gemerith et al., 2011), but it is a costly solution due to the need for the continuous monitoring of flows.
-An alternative approach is to build a hydrodynamic model of the catchment, which requires detailed data about the basin, precipitation from a long period (30 years according to DWA A-118) and flows to calibrate the model from a period of at least two years (Szeląg et al., 2016).
-Using the model of the catchment built based on long-term rainfall measurements, it is possible to perform the so-called continuous simulation, which will allow an estimation of the annual number of storm overflows.
-Such a solution may be a source of reliable estimation of the number of overflows, although its technical implementation is complex and the results obtained (numerical simulations of the catchment model) are not always satisfactory (Romanowicz and Beven, 2006; Beven and Binley, 2014).
+Zabel et al., 2001; ÖWAV, 2003).
+The physics of the phenomenon is complex and depends on the dynamics of rainfall, the changes in rainfall over time, and the characteristics of urban catchment areas with storm overflows.
+Currently, the annual number of overflows in the catchment areas can be assessed based on long-term observations of their operation (Price, 2000; Andrés-Doménech et al., 2010; Gamerith et al., 2011), but it is a costly solution due to the need for the continuous monitoring of flows.
+An alternative approach is to build a hydrodynamic model of the catchment, which requires detailed data about the basin, precipitation from a long period (30 years according to the German Association for Water, Wastewater and Waste's (DWA) standard DWA-A 118E, 2006) and flows to calibrate the model from a period of at least 2 years (Szelag et al., 2016).
+Using the model of the catchment built based on long-term rainfall measurements, it is possible to perform the so-called continuous simulation, which will allow for an estimation of the annual number of storm overflows.
+Such a solution may be a source of a reliable estimation of the number of overflows, although its technical implementation is complex, and the results obtained (numerical simulations of the catchment model) are not always satisfactory (Romanowicz and Beven, 2006; Beven and Binley, 2014).